AngelManuel1995/weather-app/README.md

 # weather-app
-# In this application we are going to learn about asynchronoues flow and we are going to make an API with Dark-sky app
+In this application we are going to learn about asynchronous flow and we are going to make an API with Dark-sky app